Meet The World's Cheapest Foldable Phone – What's The Catch?

 The Nubia Flip 5G undoubtedly democratizes the foldable smartphone market, bringing an honest to goodness, affordable flip phone to the masses.
 Is it perfect?
 No. ZTE has cut plenty of corners to get the price this low.

-And that’s before we even start talking about software; ZTE’s Android skin isn’t exactly renowned for its prowess – and, of course, Android updates and support.
+And that’s before we even start talking about software – ZTE’s Android skin isn’t exactly renowned for its prowess – and Android updates and support.
 Again, these phones, given their pricing, will likely get one or two Android updates.
 And not in a timely fashion.
-They’re currently running Android 13 which is nearly two major updates behind the current generation of Android.

 When you factor in things like this, phones like the Samsung Galaxy Z Flip5, while double the cost, will get 7 years’ worth of Android updates, so you could use it, running the latest hardware, for double the amount of time you could the Nubia Flip 5G.